Tropical Storm Gonzalo forms in Atlantic, heads for Puerto Rico

 A major hurricane is considered to be Category 3 or above with winds hitting at least 111 mph (178 kph).

-Reporting by David Adams in Miami and Jim Loney in Washington; Editing by Lisa Shumaker, Eric Walsh and Michael Perry
+Reporting by David Adams in Miami and Jim Loney in Washington; Editing by Lisa Shumaker and Eric Walsh